 - Less than 12 but not less than 6 months in the continuous employment of an employer; or

-- Not less than 6 months in the continuous employment of an employer since he/she last qualified for a holiday.
+- No less than 6 months in the continuous employment of an employer since the employee last qualified for a holiday.

 Effective November 1, 2020, the minimum wage in Nigeria is 30000 NGN/Month.

-An employee shall be entitled to be paid wages up to 12 working days in any one calendar year during absence from work caused by temporary illness.
+An employee shall be entitled to be paid leave for up to 12 working days in any 1 calendar year due to temporary illness certified by a registered medical practitioner.

 A pregnant employee is entitled to 12 weeks of paid leave.
 Out of this 12-week period, 6-week leave is taken after delivery.
 The leave may begin 6 weeks before delivery after providing a medical certificate from a registered practitioner confirming that the delivery may take place within 6 weeks.

-Pay – Employees who have at least 6 months of continuous service with the employer are entitled to not less than 50 percent of the wages she would have earned if she had not been absent.
+Pay – Employees who have at least 6 months of continuous service with the employer are entitled to not less than 50 percent of the wages that the employee would have earned if not been absent.